ndipatri/ComposeZeroTo98/README.md

        fun provideParticleAPI(): ParticleAPI {
            return ParticleAPI()
        }
+       ...
    }
 }
 ```

 >The ‘component’ property is instantiated the first time we call ‘createIfNecessary()’ and returned.
 Notice the ‘component’ property can be re-assigned.
 This will be important later when we start writing tests.
-Now our ApiModule and the ParticleAPI are available to be injected into our ‘FirstFragment’”
+Now our ApiModule and the ParticleAPI are available to be injected into our ‘MainActivity’”

 ### 1_6 - MainActivity uses injected ParticleAPI to update view and control siren (live template 'step1_6_firstFragment')